 Harvest flowers at their peak when they are seasonally available to reflect the natural rhythm, beauty & awe of nature.

 Lindell Flower Farm practices organic farming methods & sources all seed & plant material with great care.
-We are not yet certified organic, but are working toward meeting the criteria as we make our way through our next season.
-We use only OMRI [Organic Materials Review Institute] certified fertilizers such as those sourced from fresh North Atlantic fish.
+While we are not certified organic, we source only OMRI [Organic Materials Review Institute] certified fertilizers such as those sourced from fresh North Atlantic fish.
 Amendments are applied only as prescribed by soil tests & we even source our organic compost locally.

 No-till farming (also called zero tillage or direct drilling) is a way of growing crops or pasture from year to year without disturbing the soil through tillage.
 No-till is an agricultural technique which increases the amount of water that infiltrates into the soil and increases organic matter retention and cycling of nutrients in the soil.
 In many agricultural regions it can reduce or eliminate soil erosion.
 It increases the amount and variety of life in and on the soil, including disease-causing organisms and disease suppression organisms.
 The most powerful benefit of no-tillage is improvement in soil biological fertility, making soils more resilient.
 Farm operations are made much more efficient, particularly improved time of sowing and better trafficability of farm operations. —Wikipedia